October 6, 2018

 While Judge Sullivan disagreed with Johnson on the relevance of these deviations to his attempt to vacate his suspension, Sullivan’s examination of the case confirmed that Johnson’s allegations were correct.
 This is an issue that should be of concern for the entire union membership.

 As noted in the opinion, none of the modifications Johnson revealed in his lawsuit were ratified by union membership, and the NFLPA internal constitution provides that “ratification is required in order to amend a Collective Bargaining Agreement during the period of its agreed duration.”
-Judge Sullivan notes, however that that same constitution has a back door in which the NFLPA, presumably through either the executive director, or possibly the executive committee can “enter into side letters and/or other documents including the resolution of grievances, which clarify or interpret the provisions of any existing Collective Bargaining agreement.”
+Judge Sullivan notes, however that that same constitution has a back door in which the NFLPA, presumably through either the executive director, or possibly the executive committee can “enter into side letters and/or other documents including the resolution of grievances, which clarify or interpret the provisions of any existing Collective Bargaining Agreement.”
 This back door written into the constitution legally permitted the union to make the unrevealed changes that Johnson complains of.

 This should be no surprise; however, the constitution was modified as to allow the executive committee to bypass a general election of the executive director by a private vote, excluding the majority of the union’s membership.

 The first deviation identified and objected to by Johnson was a deviation replacing the agreed upon chief forensic toxicologist which was precipitated by his retirement.
-Sullivan ruled that the NFLPA was acting within acceptable parameters in replacing him with the directors of the UCLA Olympic Analytical Laboratory, and that it did not undermine Johnson’s arbitration, but rather permitted it to take place without extensive delay.
+Sullivan ruled that the NFLPA was acting within acceptable parameters in replacing him with the directors of the UCLA Olympic Analytical Laboratory and that it did not undermine Johnson’s arbitration, but rather permitted it to take place without an extensive delay.
 While that provision might seem reasonable and easy to swallow, it is perhaps the least grievous charge that Johnson pled in the lawsuit.

 Because Johnson had a previous violation, he had been placed in a two-year reasonable cause testing program which enabled the league to test him at any time for a prohibited substance.
-Johnson felt he’d completed the two years and then as soon as the two-year or two full season time period was up, he was immediately tested for no discernable reason, and never received a release from the testing as he understood was the agreed upon rule.
+Johnson felt he’d completed the two years and then as soon as the two-year or two full season time period was up, he was immediately tested for no discernable reason, and never received a release from the testing as he understood was the agreed-upon rule.

 When Johnson’s arbitration took place, Arbitrator Carter ruled that the start date was when a player was removed from the random testing pool, which for Johnson occurred a month later.